MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-data-feed-providers.md

 For more examples of filter syntax, see [Using Filter Expressions in OData URIs](https://msdn.microsoft.com/library/hh169248\(v=nav.90\).aspx).

-Alternatively, you can get all the data, and filter it after loading it into Azure Machine Learning Studio:
+Alternatively, you can get all the data, and filter it after loading it into Azure Machine Learning Studio (classic):

 - Use a custom R script to get only the data you want.